kiboschool/course-web-application-development/src/lessons/forms/sql-injection.md

 SQL injection is a type of security vulnerability that allows an attacker to insert malicious code into an SQL statement, usually through an unprotected user input in a web application.
 The injected code can then be executed by the database, potentially giving the attacker access to sensitive data or allowing them to make unauthorized changes to the database.

+## Video: Building a SQL Injection Attack

+This video shows the attacker's perspective on attacking a website.
+It walks through building a basic SQL injection attack, and then how to use various tools to analyze and protect vulnerabilities.

+<div class="embed"><iframe src="https://www.youtube.com/embed/cx6Xs3F_1Uc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></div>

+> There's a lot of extras in this video about security and networking.
+We're focused on SQL injection right now, so don't worry about all of the other tools and terms.

+## What is SQL injection?

 For example, let's say a web application has a login form that takes a username and password and checks them against a database to see if they match.

 If the application is not properly protected, an attacker could enter a malicious username and password like this: